a327ex/www/content/posts/indiedev_creativity.md

 {{< youtube d_T1StgldnM >}}

-There's something really appealing to me about this path.
+There's something really appealing to me about this story and this path.
 Not the mental issues, but the disappearing.
-The constant rebuilding from scratch and trying something new again and again.
+The constant rebuilding from zero and trying something new again and again.

 As the anime girl below says:

 > Destruction is not the antithesis of creation.
 Rather, it's the prerequisite, and its ultimatum.
 We give birth to the new by a self-destructive act.